 • Complete a ‘back copy’ on your existing prescription asking for the same again and leave it at reception

-• Request the medication via SystmOne online
+• Request the medication via our online services or the NHSApp.

 • Request that a local pharmacy arranges the ordering of the medicine